MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     > **Note**: After uploading the file, you will need to wait while it is indexed; which may take 10 minutes (or longer).
 Now might be a good time to take a coffee break while you review the [expenses policy document](https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.txt) at `https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.txt` in another browser tab!

+1. When the file is ready, view the **Topics** page and open the **Conversational boosting** system topic.
+Recall that this topic is triggered by an unknown intent, and then tries to create a generative AI response based on data sources containing knowledge; such as the file you uploaded.

+    > **Note**: If no relevant answer is found in the custom knowledge sources you have added, the topic may use the knowledge inherent in the language model to provide a more generic answer.
+You can configure the topic to restrict its search to specific knowledge stores if you want greater control over the generative AI responses it returns.

-1. When the file is ready, expand the **Test** pane and enter the following prompt:
+1. Expand the **Test** pane and enter the following prompt:

     ```prompt
     What's the expense limit for a hotel stay?